Lawrence of Arabia (film): Background and pre-production

 Michael Wilson wrote the original draft of the screenplay.
 Lean was dissatisfied with Wilson's work, primarily because his treatment focused on the historical and political aspects of the Arab Revolt.
 Spiegel hired Robert Bolt to re-write the script to make it a character study of Lawrence.
 Many of the characters and scenes are Wilson's invention, but virtually all of the dialogue in the finished film was written by Bolt.

 Lean reportedly watched John Ford's 1956 film The Searchers to help him develop ideas as to how to shoot the film.
 Several scenes directly recall Ford's film, most notably Ali's entrance at the well and the composition of many of the desert scenes and the dramatic exit from Wadi Rum.
 Lean biographer Kevin Brownlow noted a physical similarity between Wadi Rum and Ford's Monument Valley.

 In an interview with The Washington Post in 1989, Lean said that Lawrence and Ali were written as being in a gay relationship.
 When asked about whether the film was "pervasively homoerotic", Lean responded:

 Yes.
 Of course it is.
 Throughout.
 I'll never forget standing there in the desert once, with some of these tough Arab buggers, some of the toughest we had, and I suddenly thought, "He's making eyes at me!"
 And he was!
 So it does pervade it, the whole story, and certainly Lawrence was very if not entirely homosexual.
 We thought we were being very daring at the time: Lawrence and Omar, Lawrence and the Arab boys.

 Lean also compared Ali and Lawrence's romance in the film to the relationship of the two main characters in his 1945 film Brief Encounter.

 Filming

 The Plaza de España, Seville appeared as Britain's Egyptian Expeditionary Force Headquarters in Cairo, which included the officers' club.

-The film was made by Horizon Pictures and distributed by Columbia Pictures.
+The film was made by Horizon Pictures and Columbia Pictures.
+Horizon Pictures were the main leading studio behind the making of the film while Columbia Pictures gave significant financial backing for the production and provided distribution of the release.
 Principal photography began on 15 May 1961 and ended on 21 September 1962.
 The desert scenes were shot in Jordan and Morocco and Almería and Doñana in Spain.
 It was originally to be filmed entirely in Jordan; the government of King Hussein was extremely helpful in providing logistical assistance, location scouting, transport and extras.
 Hussein visited the set several times during production and maintained cordial relationships with cast and crew.
 The only tension occurred when Jordanian officials learned that English actor Henry Oscar did not speak Arabic but would be filmed reciting the Quran.
 Permission was granted only on condition that an imam be present to ensure that there were no misquotations.